WebAssembly/design/BinaryEncoding.md

 | id_len | `varuint32` | section identifier string length |
 | id_str | `bytes` | section identifier string of id_len bytes |

-Each section other than the End section is optional and may appear at most once.
+Each section is optional and may appear at most once.
-The End section must appear exactly once.
-If present, sections must occur in this precise order (interleaved or followed by unknown sections, as noted above):
+Known sections (from this list) may not appear out of order.

 * [Signatures](#signatures-section) section
 * [Import Table](#import-table-section) section